-Information on the Student Union response to the industrial action can be found via the Kent Union website here and the Greenwich Student Union website here.
+Information on your home Student Union response to the industrial action can be found via the Kent Union website here and the Greenwich Student Union website here.
 The University of Kent has information you can view here and we are expecting the Universtiy of Greenwich to update their webpages shortly.

-In relation to academic concerns the universities should be making sure that no students should be assessed on material that has not been taught due to the industrial action and that there should be no need for students to raise concessions solely regarding the industrial action as they will make sure that no impact is felt on your marks.
+In relation to academic concerns the universities should be making sure that no students are assessed on material that has not been taught due to the industrial action and we would expect that there should be no need for students to raise extenuating circumstances solely regarding the industrial action as your university should make sure that no impact is felt on your marks.

 If you feel that the above measures are not sufficient in your particular case then we would suggest two main areas for you to consider:

-- Concessions: If you feel your academic work is going to be affected more significantly by the industrial action than the safeguards implemented then you could lodge concessions.
+- Extenuating Circumstances: If you feel your academic work is going to be affected more significantly by the industrial action than the safeguards implemented then you could lodge concessions.
 Information on this process can be seen here for University of Kent and here for University of Greenwich (for taught awards).
-Evidence of the impact on your studies will be required to support a concessions application so we strongly advise that you keep a record of what has been affected by the industrial action so when you lodge your claim you can use this as evidence and to further explain why your particular situation may require extra concessions applied.
+Evidence of the impact on your studies will be required to support an application so we strongly advise that you keep a record of what has been affected by the industrial action so when you lodge your claim you can use this as evidence and to further explain why your particular situation may require extra consideration.
 If you would like to receive our guide on concessions please contact us.

-- Formal Complaint: If you feel that the refusal to refund tuition fee costs is unfair or that the reimbursement scheme does not fully cover your costs then you could consider making a formal complaint to the University of Kent here or University of Greenwich here.
+- Formal Complaint: If you feel that the refusal to refund tuition fee costs is unfair or that any reimbursement scheme does not fully cover your costs then you could consider making a formal complaint to the University of Kent here or University of Greenwich here.

-If deciding to lodge a formal complaint it would be important to try to provide evidence of the financial loss that you feel you have incurred and which the university is not reimbursing.
-Please be aware that the University has a clause in their terms and conditions which stipulates that they are not responsible for certain events beyond their control with a strike listed as one of those events.
-You can find the Terms and Conditions on the University website here especially paragraph 17(a) and the University of Greenwich here especially paragraph 21 which mention about industrial action.
+Please be aware that the universities have clauses in their terms and conditions which stipulate that they are not responsible for certain events beyond their control with a strike listed as one of those events.
+You can find the Terms and Conditions on the University of Kent website here especially paragraph 17(a) and the University of Greenwich here especially paragraph 21 which mention about industrial action.

-However, the University has a duty to keep students informed and to minimise the disruption as much as possible and you can find more information about the University’s obligation to you as a student under consumer law here.
+However, the universities do have a duty to keep students informed and to minimise the disruption as much as possible and you can find more information about the University’s obligation to you as a student under consumer law here.

 The Office of the Independent Adjudicator (OIA) has given some examples of its rulings on complaints that have been made to them here (you normally have to go through the university complaints process first and receive an completion of procedures letter before going to the OIA) so we would advise you to read through these to understand the types of claims that may or may not be considered.
-They have also provided some good guidance on complaints regarding industrial action here and here along with the Office for Students giving their own guidance here.
+They have also provided some good guidance on complaints regarding industrial action here along with the Office for Students giving their own guidance here.
 The National Union of Students (NUS) also have their own guidance here.
 If you would like to receive our guide on making a formal complaint to the university please contact us.